 All submissions should be sent to David S. Wills at editor [at] beatdom (dot) com.
-Please include a third person biography, a few reasons why we should read your work, and the submission as a .doc or .docx Word file (unless, of course, you are submitting artwork).
+Please include a third-person biography, a few reasons why we should read your work, and the submission as a .doc or .docx Word file (unless, of course, you are submitting artwork).

 Please keep in mind that Beatdom is a Beat Generation-themed literary journal.
 We publish short stories and poetry, but mostly we’re looking for essays about the Beats.
 These essays should be interesting and take a different slant on the Beat Generation.
 There are hundreds of books and essays out there that cover these subjects, so we want something new.

 There is no word limit for essays.
 Please make sure your essay is readable – that means long enough to go where you want, but short enough that you won’t bore your reader.
 Between 2,000 and 5,000 words is optimal.
 From 2017, we require submission Guidelines to be in MLA format.

 Stories should relate to the stated theme of each issue and should not exceed 5,000 words.